nemesis-software/nemesis-docker/README.md

-# nemesis-docker-nginx
+# nemesis-docker
-The docker nginx image with all of its nemesis configuration.
+The docker compose configuration with all of its image configurations(database, redis, search server, nemesis and nginx).